-The newest invaders, bighead carp, black carp, grass carp, and silver carp that originated from Asia are collectively know as "Asian carp."
+The newest invaders, bighead carp, black carp, grass carp, and silver carp that originated from Asia are collectively known as "Asian carp."
 These carp species are causing issues in the Mississippi river and surrounding waters.
-Asian carp are fast growing and prolific feeders that out-compete native fish and leave a trail of environmental destruction in their wake.
+Asian carp are fast-growing and prolific feeders that out-compete native fish and leave a trail of environmental destruction in their wake.

 The four types of Asian carp currently found in the U.S. were imported into the country for use in aquaculture ponds.
 Through flooding and accidental releases, black, grass, bighead and silver carps found their way into the Mississippi River system.
 The Mississippi River system is like a giant freshwater highway that has given invasive Asian carp access to many of the country’s rivers and streams.